Legal & Copyright Block

 Every professional web application needs a place to display essential legal information and attribution.
 The Legal & Copyright Block serves this critical function by providing a clean, organized way to present privacy policies, terms of service, copyright notices, and technology credits.
 Think of this component as the legal foundation of your footer—it’s not the most exciting part of your site, but it’s absolutely necessary for compliance, transparency, and professional credibility.

 This component represents more than just a collection of links and text.
 It’s a carefully designed system that balances legal requirements with user experience, ensuring that important information remains accessible without overwhelming the visual design of your footer.
-Let me walk you through how this seemingly simple component achieves these goals through thoughtful implementation.
+The implementation focuses on clear structure, accessible markup, and a layout that works across devices.

 Component File Structure